-Legislators in at least one state-Texas-have signaled that they may craft legislation that bans in-state employers that pay for out-of-state abortions from doing business in Texas.
+Legislators in at least one state-Texas have signaled that they may craft legislation that bans in-state employers that pay for out-of-state abortions from doing business in Texas.
 Whether such a law, if enacted, would survive a preemption challenge remains to be seen.

-ERISA preemption favors self-insured plans, because the ERISA "savings clause" allows state insurance regulators to control the policies issued to fully-insured plans.
+ERISA preemption favors self-insured plans, because the ERISA "savings clause" allows state insurance regulators to control the policies issued to fullyinsured plans.
+Self-insured ERISA group health plans may still be able to cover the procedure if it is legally obtained out-of-state, depending on the provisions of the state law itself.